 Computational Design: NEXT 1.0 conference is officially ended!
 Thanks to all participants of this event.
-In the next few days we will publish detailed relation and photos from the conference.
-Meanwhile, you can find few photos from the both days of the conference.
+In the next few days, we will publish detailed relations and photos from the conference.
+Meanwhile, you can find few photos from both days of the conference.

 The conference ‘Computational Design: NEXT 1.0’ took place on the 13th & 14th of June 2020.
 It was hosted by PA, where the main speakers were Arturo Tedeschi, Hamid Hassanzadeh, Michael Pryor, and Sushant Verma.
 Tutorials, presentations, live mentorships, interactive sessions, and panel discussions were presented on the ClickMeeting platform.

 The conference started at 14:00 GMT with around 400 participants from more than 75 countries listening and actively engaging through chatbox to the presentations and workshops.
 Each part took around 1-1.5 hours having a little break between them.

 Day 1 started with individual presentations of the presenters starting with Arturo Tedeschi, then moving on to Sushant Verma, Michael Prior, and ending with Hamid Hassanzadeh.
 They told about their personal journeys that landed them to their current jobs and interests.
 Even though they all come from different backgrounds, they have similar journeys that led them to work with computational design.

 Following the individual presentations, 1.5 hours open dialogue was present, where the questions of the participants were answered by the speakers and interesting topics such as the transitions between the fields related to architecture, design entrepreneurship, computational design, and so on were discussed.
 Following this, the first workshop of the conference was introduced by Michael Prior, where a jewellery was designed using Rhinoceros, Grasshopper3D, and Pufferfish plug-in.
 The first day ended with another open interactive dialogue, where participants could ask several questions.